How to Turn Your Mountain Bike: Mastering the Art of Cornering on the Trails

 To improve your balance, start by keeping your weight evenly distributed between your two wheels.
 This will reduce the chances of you tipping over in either direction.
 Also, remember to keep your body relaxed and centered.
 Try to stay loose and maintain a neutral position on your bike as you approach the corner.
 Once you have entered the turn, lean your bike into the corner by shifting your body weight to the outside and lowering your inside elbow.
 These tips will help you maintain your balance, and you can gradually increase your speed through turns as you become more comfortable and confident in your skills.

-You may also like: How to Change Inner Tube on Mountain Bike: A Step-by-Step Guide
+You may also like: How to Change the Gears on a Mountain Bike: A Step-by-Step Guide

 Choosing the Right Line Through Corners